GLOBAL MARKETS-Shares weak after U.S. data, but oil rebounds

 Early U.S. stock trading indicated a rebound following a steep decline in Wednesday's session, but turned lower following the data.
 Crude oil rebounded, though it remains sharply lower on the week.

-Meanwhile, the Dow is down 2.2 percent on the week, and up 11 percent on the year.
+Meanwhile the Dow is down 1.9 percent on the week, and up 11.3 percent on the year.

 Growth in factory activity in the U.S. mid-Atlantic region unexpectedly slowed in April, according to the Philadelphia Federal Reserve, the latest in a series of data pointing to weak economic conditions.